IronBrandon/Godot-GameJolt-API/README.md

 1. Click "Code" and then "Download ZIP".
 2. Drag and drop the "Godot-GameJolt-API" folder into your project's addons folder.
     - You do not need the files '.gitattributes' or 'README.md'.
 All the other files are required.
-4. I highly recomment renaming the plugin's folder from "Godot-GameJolt-API" to "gamejolt_api".
+3. Rename the plugin's folder from "Godot-GameJolt-API" to "gamejolt_api" to follow Godot's naming conventions.
-5. Next, go to **Project > Project Settings... > Plugins** and enable the "GameJolt API" plugin.
+4. Next, go to **Project > Project Settings... > Plugins** and enable the "GameJolt API" plugin.
+5. Lastly save your project and click **Project > Reload Current Project**.

 And it's installed!

 ## **How To Use**

-**_this section is incomplete_**
+_this section is incomplete_

 To add the GameJoltAPI node, select "Add Child Node" and add the GameJoltAPI to your main scene or under an Autoload scene (_if you have multiple scenes_).